-Nikon D750 versus Sony A7R II
+Nikon D750 vs Sony A7R II

-The Nikon D750 and the Sony Alpha A7R II are two enthusiast cameras that were announced, respectively, in September 2014 and June 2015.
+The Nikon D750 and the Sony Alpha A7R II are two enthusiast cameras that were officially introduced, respectively, in September 2014 and June 2015.
 The D750 is a DSLR, while the A7R II is a mirrorless interchangeable lens camera.
 Both cameras are equipped with a full frame sensor.
-The Nikon has a resolution of 24.2 megapixel, whereas the Sony provides 42.2 MP.
+The Nikon has a resolution of 24.2 megapixels, whereas the Sony provides 42.2 MP.

 Body comparison: Nikon D750 vs Sony A7R II

 The physical size and weight of the Nikon D750 and the Sony A7R II are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7R II is notably smaller (23 percent) than the Nikon D750.
 Moreover, the A7R II is markedly lighter (17 percent) than the D750.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.